Assessing the Most Vulnerable Subgroup to Type II Diabetes Associated with Statin Usage: Evidence from Electronic Health Record Data: Data description and model setup

 \subsection{Data description and exploration}

-Following our study design described in the previous section, we have extracted information of $n= 17,023$ subjects each with $p=337$ features through linked diagnostics from the PHS EHR data and genotype information from the PHS biobank data; see Table \ref{tab:demo} for data summary.
+Following our study design described in the previous section, we extract and link genotype information and diagnostics from consented subjects in the PHS biobank and EHR data respectively.
+Our data involve a much larger cohort than those from usual clinical trials, $n= 17,023$ subjects each with $p=337$ features; see Table \ref{tab:demo} for data summary.

 Recall that the covariates contain age, race, subgroup indicators, and genetic variants associated with T2D related factors (including LDL, high density lipoprotein and obesity).
 As for the definition of the outcome, since the diagnostic billing code for T2D has limited specificity in classifying the true T2D status, we define the T2D status based on a previously validated multimodal automated phenotyping (MAP) algorithm\citep{liao2019high}.
 The area under the ROC curve (AUC) of MAP's risk prediction score for classifying true T2D status is $0.99$, and the specificity and sensitivity of its classifier are $0.97$ and $0.92$ respectively.
 These suggest that the MAP classifier of T2D can be reliably used to define the T2D outcome.
 Among our study cohort, MAP classifies $2,565$ subjects having T2D.
+There is no missing data issue in our case study for two reasons.
+First, we leverage the large PHS biobank with linked EHR data, thus the genetic profiles and baseline covariates are non-missing.
+Second, we adopt surrogate outcomes, thus we do not encounter any missing outcomes.

-To explore the association between statin use and T2D risk, we report preliminary data exploration results from a ``full" logistic regression model for $\y$ against the treatment $\mbox{t}$ and the covariates $\x$ in Table \ref{table:overall-statins}.
+To explore the association between statin usage and T2D risk, we report preliminary data exploration results from a ``full" logistic regression model for $\y$ against the treatment $\mbox{t}$ and the covariates $\x$ in Table \ref{table:overall-statins}; i.e. $y\sim \mbox{t}+\x$.
 There, although a modest association is found between carrying the rs12916-T variant and T2D status in the overall study cohort, unlike the results in \cite{swerdlow2015hmg}, this association is not statistically significant.
-Moreover, our analysis reports only $16$ regression coefficients having $p$-values $<0.05$, suggesting that the logistic regression coefficient vector is likely to be sparse.
-Because the overall treatment effect is marginal (estimated marginal treatment effect equals 0.04 with p-value 0.35), this motivates us to conduct subgroup analyses to further investigate the heterogeneous adverse effect of statin use on T2D risk.
+Moreover, our analysis reports only $16$ regression coefficients having $p$-values $<0.05$, suggesting that the logistic regression coefficient vector for the covariates is likely to be sparse.
+Because the overall treatment effect is marginal (estimated marginal treatment effect equals 0.04 with p-value 0.35), this motivates us to conduct subgroup analysis to further investigate the subgroup causal effect of statin usage on T2D risk.